-Several indoor playgrounds have mushroomed in Singapore and there are eight new ones in the last one year alone.
+Several indoor playgrounds have mushroomed in Singapore and there are eight new ones in the last year alone.
 Playtime has changed significantly and our children are totally spoilt for choice.
 What’s more, they get to play to their heart’s content in air-conditioned comfort all year round, no matter the weather.
-Indoor playgrounds have taken to our town by storm and look set to be enduring feature on the playscape.
+Indoor playgrounds have taken to our town by storm and look set to be an enduring feature on the playscape.

 Most of these indoor playgrounds allow adults to accompany kids within at no extra cost (just be sure to wear your socks), so these places are great for family bonding too as you get to explore the new rides, obstacles and toys together.

-Little Day Out brought with us 3, 5, 7 and 10 year old kids to evaluate these eight new indoor playgrounds, so as to help you distinguish one from the other and know what’s best for your kids.
+Little Day Out brought with us 3, 5, 7 and 10-year-old kids to evaluate these eight new indoor playgrounds, so as to help you distinguish one from the other and know what’s best for your kids.

 Map Showing Locations and Contact Details of New Indoor Playgrounds in Singapore

 Below is an overview of where these new indoor playgrounds are located in Singapore.
 Click on each icon for the listing with contact details, descriptions and opening hours.

 View Kid’s-eye View of the Newest Indoor Playgrounds in Singapore in a larger map

 Comprehensive, non-stop fun for all ages at West Coast Plaza